sergiu-paraschiv/cropper/README.md

 Get a canvas drawn the cropped image.
 If it is not cropped, then returns the whole canvas.

+If tiling is switched on, the cropper will attempt to tile the image on the given canvas size, but may flip the aspect ratio in order to fit more on.

 > After then, you can display the canvas as an image directly, or use [HTMLCanvasElement.toDataURL](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) to get a Data URL, or use [HTMLCanvasElement.toBlob](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) to get a blob and upload it to server with [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) if the browser supports these APIs.

 ```js